-Lardner, who had been a significant figure in the popularisation of scientific knowledge in London, was describing the exploits of termites, a group of insects referred interchangeably and more commonly as white ants.
-He shared the widely held contemporary understanding that white ants were a distinct group of insects who had 'very little in common with ants' except perhaps their perceived 'social character and habits'.
-Although he was silent about the complexion of white ants, other nineteenth-century observers doubted if these insects were necessarily white in colour.
-Lardner observed that despite possessing four membranous wings in their 'perfect state', white ants were 'diminutive' in size, hardly the fourth of an inch in length, were usually blind, and were made up of a soft body wrapped up by a 'thin and delicate skin'.
-Lardner argued that given their vulnerable physical constitution they felt threatened even by ants, and retreated mostly to a covert and subterranean existence.
+Lardner, who had been a significant figure in the popularization of scientific knowledge in London, was describing the exploits of termites, a group of insects referred to interchangeably and more commonly as white ants.
+He shared the widely held contemporary understanding that white ants were a distinct group of insects that had 'very little in common with ants' except perhaps their perceived 'social character and habits'.2 Although he was silent about the complexion of white ants, other nineteenth-century observers doubted if these insects were necessarily white in colour.3 Lardner observed that despite possessing four membranous wings in their 'perfect state', white ants were 'diminutive' in size, hardly a quarter of an inch in length, were usually blind, and were composed of a soft body wrapped up by a 'thin and delicate skin'.
+Lardner argued that given their vulnerable physical constitution they felt threatened even by ants, and retreated mostly to a covert and subterranean existence.4